cmcntsh/UseAIforEducation/README.md

 Prompt

 ```
-Please create a grading rubric for college writing with four levels and five categories.
+Please create a grading rubric in tabular format for college writing with four levels and five categories.
 Level four should be the best and highest.
 The categories should include 1) Content & Analysis, 2) Grammar & Punctuation, 3) Logic & Flow, 4) Style & Voice, 5)APA Formatting.
 ```